Creswell Crags

 The caves contain occupation layers with evidence of flint tools from the Mousterian, proto-Solutrean, Creswellian and Maglemosian cultures.
 They were seasonally occupied by nomadic groups of people during the Upper Palaeolithic and Mesolithic periods.
 Evidence of Neolithic, Bronze Age, Roman and post-medieval activity has also been found there.
 There is evidence of Neanderthal occupation 50,000–60,000 years ago, a brief Gravettian occupation around 32,000 years ago and use of all the main caves during the Magdalenian around 14,000 years ago.
-The site is open to the public and has a visitor centre with a small museum of objects associated with the caves, including a stuffed cave hyena.

-As a result of its unique features, Creswell Crags has been designated as a Site of Special Scientific Interest (SSSI).
-It has also been put forward as a potential World Heritage Site.